gazebosim/gz-sim/tutorials/rendering_plugins.md

 Ignition Gazebo, one on the server process and one on the client process.

-The server-side scene will only be created when using the `ignition::gazebo::systems::Sensors` system plugin on the server.
+The server-side scene will only be created when using the `gz::sim::systems::Sensors` system plugin on the server.
 This is the scene that shows what the sensors see.

-The client-side scene will only be created when using the `ignition::gazebo::Scene3D` GUI system plugin on the client.
+The client-side scene will only be created when using the `gz::sim::Scene3D` GUI system plugin on the client.
 This is the scene that shows what the user sees.

-For the user to see what the sensors see, they need to use other GUI plugins that display sensor data, such as `ignition::gui::plugins::ImageDisplay` for camera images or `ignition::gazebo::VisualizeLidar` for lidar point clouds.
+For the user to see what the sensors see, they need to use other GUI plugins that display sensor data, such as `gz::gui::plugins::ImageDisplay` for camera images or `gz::sim::VisualizeLidar` for lidar point clouds.

-Ignition Gazebo keeps these scenes in sync by sending periodic state messages from the server to the client that contain entity and component data with the `ignition::gazebo::systems::SceneBroadcaster` plugin.
+Ignition Gazebo keeps these scenes in sync by sending periodic state messages from the server to the client that contain entity and component data with the `gz::sim::systems::SceneBroadcaster` plugin.
 Any changes done to these scenes using Ignition Rendering APIs directly, as described in this tutorial, will only affect one of the scenes and will not be synchronized.
 The examples below will show how to change the ambient light for